iseakash/end-to-end-ml-project/README.md

 2. Src folder and build the package

-    > Create a new Folder and give it a name.

-    On Anaconda, navigate to the folder and use following command:
+    On Anaconda, navigate to the folder (Create a new folder) and use following command:
         >> code .

     On VS code, open CMD and start typing following commands: